Found 1159 study abroad units

 Unit synopsis

-Paramedics, nurses and other health professionals are confronted by situations with ethical and legal implications for both practitioners and the patients they provide care to.
+Paramedics are confronted by situations with ethical and legal implications for both practitioners and the patients they provide care to.
 Introducing ethical and legal awareness appropriate for the professional development of health professionals governed by regulation will support graduates.
 Using legal and ethical principles – in addition to regulatory structures, the National Law and human rights – this unit will help you resolve dilemmas using ethical and legal frameworks.
-It will provide you with the ability to access and understand the information in relation to professional practise, policy, principles, legislation, conduct and standards.
+It will provide you with the ability to access and understand the information in relation to professional practice, policy, principles, legislation, conduct and standards.

 Approval required